Vaio: As part of Sony

 Although Sony made computers in the 1980s, such as MSX-based HitBit computers mainly for the Japanese market, the company withdrew from the computer business around the beginning of the 1990s.
 Under the then-new VAIO brand, Sony's re-entry into the global computer market began in 1996.
 Sony's then-president Nobuyuki Idei thought "there was no point making an ordinary PC", so the VAIO lineup was to focus on Audio Visual (as the VAIO name suggests), portability, and design.

 The PCV-90 was the first series of desktops introduced in 1996, and designed with a 3D graphical interface as a novelty for new users.
 The first VAIO laptop computers followed in 1997 with the US$2,000 PCG-505 "SuperSlim" model, constructed out of a four-panel magnesium body.
 VisualFlow was a Sony program distributed in the late 1990s and early 2000s with Sony VAIO computers.

 Over the years, many audio visual technologies and interfaces pioneered by Sony became a key focus for its VAIO computers, including Memory Stick, i.Link, and even MiniDisc.

-In 2001, Steve Jobs presented a Vaio PC running MacOS to Sony executives, suggesting the possibility of collaboration.
-Sony's Vaio team ultimately turned down the proposal they regarded a "diversion of resources", as the popularity of the Windows-based premium PC brand was growing.
+In 2001, Steve Jobs presented a VAIO PC running Mac OS to Sony executives, suggesting the possibility of collaboration.
+Sony's VAIO team ultimately turned down the proposal they regarded a "diversion of resources", as the popularity of the Windows-based premium PC brand was growing.

-Sony Vaio's later designs were released during a period of low PC sales and included models with innovations such as magnetized stands and the Vaio Tap, which was designed with a completely separate keyboard.
-The latest models were complemented by the Windows 10 operating system.
+Sony VAIO released later designs (2011 and later) during a period of low PC sales.
+They included models with innovations such as magnetized stands.
+The VAIO Tap, which was designed with a completely separate keyboard.
+The latest models were complemented by the Windows 8 operating system.